 Installing Plugins

-Install from a Zip
+From a Zip

-3. Joystick Diagrams validates the archive, extracts it, and lists the plugin on the same page ready to configure.
+3. Joystick Diagrams validates the archive, extracts it, and lists the plugin ready to configure.

 • %APPDATA%\Roaming\Joystick Diagrams\parser_plugins\